-PhD Student in Neurobiology at Duke University
+PhD Candidate in Neurobiology at Duke University

 My interest is in both basic and preclinical disease research.
 As an undergraduate researcher at UNC Chapel Hill, I characterized the lifespan of carbon-fiber microelectrodes chronically implanted in the rat brain.
 Subsequently I studied hippocampal interneurons and memory function as a fellow at the NIEHS during my senior year.
 I graduated with degrees in Biology and Physics with a minor in Neuroscience, my goal being to marry my interests in neurobiology and tool development to a topic with immediate relevance to human health.

 I found just that in the Tadross lab, where I will work on two projects involving DART: one seeking to identify the neural substrates underlying a new, rapid and remarkably efficacious class of antidepressant; the other to revisit our circuit understanding of the most widely prescribed anxiolytic.